alon-redis/redisRandomCommands/README.md

 5. python parser for tcpdump output
 6. multiple connecitons or run the code in parallel
 7. identify failures inside the pipeline - check that every request got response (ERR or OK)
+8. transform the code to github actions (upload to s3)